-- Short-term projects for mobility of pupils and staff provide applicant organisations with an opportunity to organise various mobility activities over a period of six to eighteen months.
-Short-term projects are the best choice for organisations trying Erasmus+ for the first time, or for those that wish to organise only a limited number of activities. - Accredited projects for mobility of pupils and staff are open only to organisations holding an Erasmus accreditation in the field of school education.
-This special funding strand allows accredited organisations to regularly receive funding for mobility activities that contribute to the gradual implementation of their Erasmus
+- Short-term projects for mobility of pupils and staff these projects provide applicants with an opportunity to organise various mobility activities over a period of six to eighteen months.
+Short-term projects are the best choice for organisations applying for Erasmus+ for the first time, or for those that wish to organise only a limited number of activities; or - Accredited projects for mobility of pupils and staff these projects are open only to organisations holding an Erasmus accreditation in the field of school education.
+This special funding strand allows accredited organisations to regularly receive funding for mobility activities that contribute to the gradual implementation of their Erasmus Plan.

-Plan.
 Erasmus accreditations are open to all organisations that want to organise mobility activities on a regular basis.
-Previous experience in the Programme is not required to apply.
+Previous experience in the Programme is not required to apply for an accreditation.
 To find out more about this opportunity, please read the chapter of this guide on Erasmus accreditation in the fields of adult education, vocational education and training, and school education.